« View All Posts

 However, just because a weigh station is open doesn’t necessarily mean you’ll be inspected.
 Keeping your truck clean and orderly is always a great way to avoid inspections.
 If a truck appears to be in rough shape, it’s more likely to get inspected.

-If you happen to get a clean inspection either during blitz week, or before it like I often was, you’ll be fortunate enough to receive a sticker on your windshield.
+If you happen to get a clean inspection either during blitz week, or before it, you’ll be fortunate enough to receive a sticker on your windshield.
 This communicates the clean inspection to the next weigh station you pull into, helping you avoid yet another inspection (unless something is obviously wrong with the truck or weight).

 Because of this, some drivers will request a level one inspection if they’re pulled over just before blitz week.
 That way, they have the sticker and a “free pass.”
 (Best to be certain your truck is a-okay!)